-In order to maintain and build upon the substantial momentum for longleaf pine conservation that has developed since establishment of the America's Longleaf Restoration Initiative, this three-year implementation document was developed to identify the priority actions that need to be accomplished in order to reach the long-term goals identified in the Conservation Plan.
-This blueprint for priorities and actions provides a basis to leverage existing cooperative efforts within the Longleaf Partnership Council as well as a platform for the development of new collaborative relationships.
-Implementing the action items identified in this document will not only increase the overall acreage of longleaf pine and improve the condition of existing longleaf pine ecosystems, it will also lay the groundwork to make even greater advances toward our goal by improving outreach, better coordinating on-the-ground restoration activities, and expanding the resource base in order to broaden the scope and efficiency of our activities.
-Continued effective communication, engagement of policy-makers, and demonstrated success in restoring longleaf pine are crucial elements required for ALRI to maintain its momentum and reach our restoration goals.
+This three-year implementation document was developed to identify the priority actions that need to be accomplished to reach the longterm goals identified in the Conservation Plan and to maintain and build upon the substantial momentum for longleaf pine conservation that has developed since establishment of the ALRI.
+This blueprint for priorities and actions provides a basis to leverage existing cooperative efforts within the LPC as well as a platform for the development of new collaborations.
+Implementing the action items identified in this document will not only increase the overall acreage of longleaf pine and improve the condition of existing longleaf pine ecosystems, it will also lay the groundwork to make even greater advances toward our goal by improving outreach, better coordinating onthe-ground restoration activities, and expanding the resource base in order to broaden the scope and efficiency of our activities.
+Continued effective communication, engagement of policy makers, and demonstrated success in restoring longleaf pine are crucial elements required for ALRI to maintain its momentum and reach our restoration goals.
+These next three years should focus on preparing the Initiative to continue its work by developing a V2 Conservation Plan.
+This will be critical to ensuring the long-term success of ALRI beyond 2025 and the ultimate achievement of our goals.